Reserves Policies for Faculty

 Faculty members who wish to create a course online using PROWL, or to learn more about its other capabilities, such as class discussion forums, online assignment submission & grading, etc., should contact the Help Desk at x6449.
 They can put you in touch with the right PROWL specialist for one-on-one assistance.
 However, if you simply want to learn how to link or upload class documents to your PROWL course, or to have someone make those links or uploads for you, please contact the Reserves Coordinator, Marianne Aldrich, at x6189.
 If you need to submit documents for scanning, please attach this form.
 Your liaison librarian can also assist you with these tasks.
-If you have any trouble reaching the Help Desk, Marianne, or your liaison librarian, please call the Tutt Library reference desk at x6662, and we will find someone who can help you.
+If you have any trouble reaching the Help Desk, Marianne, or your liaison librarian, please call the Tutt Library research desk at x6662, and we will find someone who can help you.

 For online instructions on adding items to a PROWL page, consult https://prowl.coloradocollege.edu/course/view.php?id=10.